Codrul/Gym-Data-Tracker/readme.md

-Title: Gym Data Tracker
+# Gym Data Tracker

-Tags: Data Engineering, Data Integration, data visualization, orchestration, airflow, postgresql, api,
+> ## Project Scope
+>
-Scope: Complete ETL pipeline which extracts data daily from Excel Sheets or Google Drive Excels, loads it into a database and then transforms it and sendsit to a PowerBI dashboard daily for analytics and storage.
+> This project wants to create a data pipeline which extracts data from Excel sheets, passes them through a database for
-Technologies to use: postgresql, PowerBI, api, airflow, python
+> storage using Airflow for orchestration and uses a dimensional
+> layer to create fresh Power BI visuals

+> ## Chapter 1: _Data Modeling_
+> The first step was to get the required data.
+Before starting
+> to track workouts I needed to think about how
+> I will have my data structured in my DB.
+> I wanted to get straight into writing SQL,
+> but I knew it would get messy along the way.
+> So I started by creating a conceptual model for my
+> data warehouse.
+>